Equivariant stable sheaves and toric GIT

 On the other hand, by Lemma \ref{lem:pullb functors}, for all $F\prec P_X^s$, observing that $b_F=1$, we have $(\pi^*\check{\mathbb{E}})^F(i)=E^{F\cap U}(i)$.
 Let $F_i\prec P_X^{us}$ be the unstable facet corresponding to $D_{s_i}$.
 The morphism $\pi:X\to Y$ corresponds to a lattice homomorphism $\bar{\pi}:N_X\to N_Y$.
 From the fact that $\bar{\pi}$ sends the normal generator $u_{F_i}=e_i$ of the ray $\rho_{F_i}$ to $0\in N_Y$, we deduce that the image of the affine chart $\pi(U_{\sigma_{F_i}})$ is $T_Y\subseteq Y$.
 Hence,

 from which it follows that

-allowing us to conclude that $\pi^*\cE=\mathfrak{P}_0(\cE)$. \end{proof} From Propositions \ref{prop:Minkowski for proj bundles} and \ref{prop:comparison pullback and functors}, together with Theorem \ref{theo:Minkowski existence}, we obtain \begin{proposition} There exists an ample class $\alpha$ on $Y$ such that an equivariant reflexive sheaf $\mathcal{E}$ on $Y$ is $\mu$-stable with respect to $\alpha$ if and only if $\pi^*\mathcal{E}$ is $\mu$-stable on $X$ with respect to $L_X$. \end{proposition} \begin{remark} This construction could be considered an intermediate step within a \emph{Bott tower}, as considered in \cite{DDK}. \end{remark} We conclude with a special case where the ample class $\alpha$ can be computed explicitly, that is for $Y$ of dimension $2$ and $V_\cF$ of rank $3$.
+allowing us to conclude that $\pi^*\cE=\mathfrak{P}_0(\cE)$. \end{proof} From Propositions \ref{prop:Minkowski for proj bundles} and \ref{prop:comparison pullback and functors}, together with Theorem \ref{theo:Minkowski existence}, we obtain \begin{proposition} There exists an ample class $\alpha$ on $Y$ such that an equivariant reflexive sheaf $\mathcal{E}$ on $Y$ is $\mu$-stable with respect to $\alpha$ if and only if $\pi^*\mathcal{E}$ is $\mu$-stable on $X$ with respect to $L_X$. \end{proposition} We conclude with a special case where the ample class $\alpha$ can be computed explicitly, that is for $Y$ of dimension $2$ and $V_\cF$ of rank $3$.
 It seems unlikely that a similar method could be used to compute the ample class $\alpha$ for higher dimensions and rank.
 Nevertheless, the examples below show that in general, $\alpha$ is different from the polarization induced by the GIT quotient. \begin{lemma} With previous notations, assume in addition that $Y$ is an orbifold of dimension $2$ and that $V_\cF$ is of rank $3$.
 Then the class $\alpha$ from Proposition \ref{prop:ample class proj bundles} is equal to $c_1(L_Y^3\otimes \det(V_\cF))$, up to scale. \end{lemma} \begin{proof} As in that setting $Y$ and $X$ are orbifolds, we can make use of Poincar\'e duality to compute intersections, and degrees.
 From the proof of Theorem \ref{theo:Minkowski existence}, we see that $\alpha$ is the ample class that satisfies for all $\rho\in \Sigma_Y(1)$,

 We compute the later using that $H^2(X,\Z)$ is the algebra over $H^2(Y,\Z)$ generated by the class $\xi:=c_1(\cO_X(1))$, with relation $\xi^3=\pi^*c_1(V_\cF)\cdot \xi^2 - \pi^*c_2(V_\cF)\cdot \xi + \pi^*c_3(V_\cF)$.
 Taking into account the dimensions, and the rank of $V_\cF$, a direct computation gives